azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

 ### Adding Entities

 Entities define the data persisted to the database.
 Entities can be standalone or it can also have relationship with other entities.
-Currently, we are going to only look at standalone entities.
+For now, we are going to only look at a single standalone entity.

 Click on the **Add Entity** button to add an entity to the data model.
 Change the name of entity to **Post**.
 In the right pane you can add attributes/properties to an entity.